couchbaselabs/cbl-realm-template-app-kotlin-todo/README.md

 >
 >The Couchbase Lite SDK [Replication Configuration](https://docs.couchbase.com/couchbase-lite/current/android/replication.html#lbl-cfg-repl) API also supports [filtering of channels](https://docs.couchbase.com/couchbase-lite/current/android/replication.html#lbl-repl-chan) to limit the data that is replicated to the device.

-For the conversion of this app, the decision was made to emulate the Realm SDK ResultsChange API.
-A new interface and class implementations where added to the ResultsChange.kt file.
+For the conversion of this app, the decision was made to include code that functions similar to the Realm SDK ResultsChange API.
+A new interface and class implementations where added to the [ResultsChange.kt](https://github.com/couchbaselabs/cbl-realm-template-app-kotlin-todo/blob/main/app/src/main/java/com/mongodb/app/data/ResultsChange.kt#L3) file.

 ```kotlin
 interface ResultsChange<T>